-As the midpoint subdivision Q_s inherits the intersection-free property of the input Q, we call always build a tetrahedral mesh T{II} constrained to Q_s with a Delaunay mesher (assuming subdivision of the quads into two triangles).
+As the midpoint subdivision Q_s inherits the intersection-free property of the input Q, we can always build a tetrahedral mesh T{II} constrained to Q_s with a Delaunay mesher (assuming subdivision of the quads into two triangles).

 The previously built hexahedral layer H is a transition between the boundary quad mesh Q_s and the interior quad mesh Q_I .
-We can build a new transition tetrahedral layer T_T by duplicating the hexahedra in H, inverting them, and subdividing them coherently into tetrahedra [Dompierre et al. 1999].
+We can build a new transition tetrahedral layer T_T by duplicating the hexahedra in H, inverting them, and subdividing them coherently into tetrahedra [5].
 Note that all the tetrahedra in T_T are geometrically inverted (negative volume) in this construction.

-By merging the all-hexahedral layer H, the transition tetrahedral layer T_T and the interior 1332 tetrahedral mesh T{II} , we generate a complete volume mesh $M = H + T_T + T{II}$ of Ω , which is 1333 topologically valid but with inverted tetrahedra in T_T , and potentially other inverted elements due 1334 to tangled elements in the hexahedral layer or to layer overlaps in thin regions.
-An example of 1335 mesh built with this approach is shown on Fig. 17.b..
-The next step, which we leave for future 1336 work, is to untangle the hex-dominant mesh with global geometrical optimization, and topological 1337 optimization (e.g. edge swaps) of the interior inverted tetrahedra, e.g. by following the minimal 1338 volume principle [Coupez 2000].
-1339
+By merging the all-hexahedral layer H, the transition tetrahedral layer T_T and the interior tetrahedral mesh T{II} , we generate a complete volume mesh $M = H + T_T + T{II}$ of Ω , which is topologically valid but with inverted tetrahedra in T_T , and potentially other inverted elements due to tangled elements in the hexahedral layer or to layer overlaps in thin regions.
+An example of mesh built with this approach is shown on Fig. 17.b..
+The next step, which we leave for future work, is to untangle the hex-dominant mesh with global geometrical optimization, and topological optimization (e.g. edge swaps) of the interior inverted tetrahedra, e.g. by following the minimal volume principle [4].

-1341 6 CONCLUSION AND PERSPECTIVES
+6 CONCLUSION AND PERSPECTIVES

-1342 The main idea of this article is the writing of an optimization problem in integer variables to find out hexahedral configurations around complex ridges and corners in order to get a high-quality all-1343 hexahedral layer on the boundary, whose topology is adapted to the model geometry.
-Our proposed 1344 method is guaranteed to produce a valid topological volume mesh, both of the all-hexahedral 1345 layer (§4) and of the remaining interior (§5.7).
-Our surface-to-volume approach accurately respects 1346 the model geometry and fits perfectly in a bottom-up meshing workflow, which is common in 1347 CAD/CAE.
-For instance, the meshing of models with multiple volumes and internal surfaces (e.g. 1348 bi-material, fluid-structure interaction) is automatically supported.
-1349
+The main idea of this article is the writing of an optimization problem in integer variables to find out hexahedral configurations around complex ridges and corners in order to get a high-quality all-hexahedral layer on the boundary, whose topology is adapted to the model geometry.
+Our proposed method is guaranteed to produce a valid topological volume mesh, both of the all-hexahedral layer (§4) and of the remaining interior (§5.7).
+Our surface-to-volume approach accurately respects the model geometry and fits perfectly in a bottom-up meshing workflow, which is common in CAD/CAE.
+For instance, the meshing of models with multiple volumes and internal surfaces (e.g. bi-material, fluid-structure interaction) is automatically supported.

-In most cases, the resulting meshes are geometrically valid (strictly positive jacobian everywhere) 1350 and can be used directly for numerical simulation.
-When inverted elements are still present in 1351 the meshes, further work is required to fix the geometry.
-For instance, if the surface mesh is too 1352 constraining, e.g. extremely low quality quads, it may be necessary to modify the input surface mesh.
-1353 If the interior mesh has been constructed with topological transition because of self-intersections, 1354 and contains inverted tetrahedra, then standard tetrahedral mesh operations such as edge swaps 1355 should be used to untangle the interior.
-Fully addressing the geometrical question is a significant 1356 challenge in itself, but we are confident that it is possible to develop robust methods that guarantee 1357 element geometric validity as we can start from a topologically valid volume mesh whose boundary 1358 is also geometrically valid.
-1359
+In most cases, the resulting meshes are geometrically valid (strictly positive jacobian everywhere) and can be used directly for numerical simulation.
+When inverted elements are still present in the meshes, further work is required to fix the geometry.
+For instance, if the surface mesh is too constraining, e.g. extremely low quality quads, it may be necessary to modify the input surface mesh.
+If the interior mesh has been constructed with topological transition because of self-intersections, and contains inverted tetrahedra, then standard tetrahedral mesh operations such as edge swaps should be used to untangle the interior.
+Fully addressing the geometrical question is a significant challenge in itself, but we are confident that it is possible to develop robust methods that guarantee element geometric validity as we can start from a topologically valid volume mesh whose boundary is also geometrically valid.

 Iterative layers.
-An appealing natural extension of this work would be to apply the boundary layer 1360 construction iteratively to progressively fill the volume inwards.
-Although there is no theoretical 1361 obstruction, this does not produce interesting meshes because at non-grid like corners, the interior 1362 quad mesh is usually more irregular and twisted than the surface boundary mesh (e.g. Fig. 1).
-On 1363 the other hand, the layer interior surface is less constrained than the model boundary because 1364 we have the freedom to move the vertices.
-We believe that for a frontal all-hexahedral layering, it 1365 would be necessary to add terms related to the interior surface regularity in the global formulation 1366 (Eq.
+An appealing natural extension of this work would be to apply the boundary layer construction iteratively to progressively fill the volume inwards.
+Although there is no theoretical obstruction, this does not produce interesting meshes because at non-grid like corners, the interior quad mesh is usually more irregular and twisted than the surface boundary mesh (e.g. Fig. 1).
+On the other hand, the layer interior surface is less constrained than the model boundary because we have the freedom to move the vertices.
+We believe that for a frontal all-hexahedral layering, it would be necessary to add terms related to the interior surface regularity in the global formulation (Eq.
 3).
-1367